Theological Studies

 Choose 12 credits including * required courses

-PHIL 501: Philosophical Themes in Catholic Theology
+PHIL 501: Philosophical Themes of Catholic Theology

 THEO 551: Ecclesiology of Vatican II